acm-ribeiro/magmact-gen/README.md

 # MagmaCt-Gen #

-MagmaCt-Gen automatically generates an MagmaCt specification based on an existing OpenAPI Specification document.
+MagmaCt-Gen automatically generates an MagmaCt specification based on an existing OpenAPI Specification (OAS) document.
 The generated specification is an extension of the original OAS JSON file.

 Currently, MagmaCt-Gen is not able to generate invariants.
 As such, we provide a useful catalog with the most common templates for